Skip to content

 Then, for the next question, click on the ‘yes’ button only if your company is a subsidiary or if it’s the TopCo of a subsidiary.
 You'll then need to select which company carries out the trading activity.
 You will also need to upload a group structure diagram of your company structure later on.

 For the employee question, put a number here only if the employees are on the company’s payroll.
-In cases where you have part-time employees, combine their part times roles into indicative round numbers.
-For example, two half time employees would be equal to one full-time employee (most of the companies applying for the Advance Assurance are early stage companies, so that’s very common not to have employees at this point).
+In cases where you have part-time employees, combine their part-time roles into indicative round numbers.
+For example, two half-time employees would be equal to one full-time employee (most of the companies applying for the Advance Assurance are early-stage companies, so that’s very common not to have employees at this point).
 However, company directors also count as employees for the purpose of this test - you can see more about this here.
 Therefore, the number of employees should never be "0" as all companies have at least one director!

 For the next question, if your company was not incorporated in the UK you'll need to let HMRC know your non-UK registered business address.
 You'll also have to list the address of your permanent establishment in the UK.